HendryLeo/DynamicsGP/InventoryRules/README.txt

 5 (opt-out).
 Void Open Payable Transaction, can not void invoices that originated from POP 6 (opt-in). user can edit User Defined after post
 7 (opt-out).
-Item Maintenance - item quantity decimal must not be less than 2, Item valuation method is average perpetual
+Item Maintenance - item quantity decimal must not be less than 2, Item valuation method is average perpetual 8 (opt-out).
+Matching Invoice date can not be less than Receipt Date 9 (opt-in). user can only edit Receipt Date and save to batch

 As usual, I have several alternate form rule no 2, 4 is tightly coupled with my GP setup